SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc24-scc23-post-mortem.md

 ## Preparing
 At the advent of the competition these were the specifications of the competition we were given.
-- All software and hardware we used must be publically available at the start of the competition.
+- All software and hardware we used must be publicly available at the start of the competition.
 - 4 kW limit on a 3 node cluster
 - Benchmarks are: HPL, HPCG, and MLPERF inference and the optional OSU and Stream benchmarks
 - Applications are: MPAS-A, 3DMHD, and Reproducibility (a numerical method to reduce the computation intensity of Cholesky Decomposition)